keiaa-75/safepoint/README.md

 This project requires `app-secrets.properties` and `datasource.properties` for local development.
 These files contain sensitive configuration (such as email credentials and database settings) and are therefore excluded from version control.
 You may refer to the included template files.

 The [EmailService](src/main/java/com/keiaa/safepoint/service/EmailService.java) uses mail-related properties to automatically communicate actions and updates to the user.
-The `admin.key` is used for authenticating users on the administrative dashboard.

 **You must create these files before running the app.**